wp-plugins/ultimate-landing-page/readme.txt

 <strong>Templates :</strong>

 With our collection of landing page templates your landing pages will look as good as they perform.
 Designed to maximize your conversions.
 Our landing page templates offers complete flexibility and are easily customizable.

+<strong>Forms :</strong>

+With Ulitmate Landing Page plugin you can integrate any WordPress Form Plugin (including : Gravity Forms, Contact Form 7 , Ninja Forms and many more.).
+Or you can add custom form shortcodes + html forms.

 <strong>MailChimp Forms :</strong>